 Starting in January 2015, I'll be joining the UW iSchool as an Assistant Professor in Information Visualization.
 I'll be looking for Ph.D. students interested in doing research related to information visualization once there.

-I am completing my Ph.D. in information visualization and HCI at the University of Michigan School of Information with advisor Eytan Adar.
-Prior degrees include an M.S.I. in Information Analysis & Retrieval from the University of Michigan School of Information as well as an M.F.A.
+I am currently a postdoctoral fellow at the University of California Berkeley in Computer Science, working with Maneesh Agrawala.
+My postdoc work is supported by Tableau Software Research.
+I completed my Ph.D. in information visualization and HCI at the University of Michigan School of Information between 2009 and 2013, where I worked with advisor Eytan Adar.
+I also have an M.S.I. in Information Analysis & Retrieval from the University of Michigan School of Information and M.F.A.
 (Experimental Poetics and Prose) from the Jack Kerouac School for Disembodied Poetics at Naropa University.

 I am passionate about visual analysis and communication around data.
-As used online by news organizations, scientists, and data enthusiasts, information visualizations provide context and support deeper analytical insights related to data and text information.
-Yet supporting the production of high quality visualizations is challenging, as design processes are complex and tacit and professionals hard to find.
-Moreover, as abstract representations, visualizations have the potential to mislead or bias interpretations if not designed carefully.
-My work focuses on deepening understanding of trade-offs that affect visualization practice, including those that occur in the complex design processes used to create interactive visualizations and those related to heuristics that users bring to interpretation.
-I develop tools and mechanisms to address trade-offs in design to enhance the efficiency of visualization production and intepretation among diverse audiences of online users.
+As used online by the media, scientists, and casual data analysts, information visualizations provide context and support deeper analytical insights related to data and text.
+Yet supporting the production of high quality visualizations is challenging.
+Design processes are complex and tacit and qualified professionals are scarce.
+As abstractions of complex data, visualizations can mislead if not designed carefully.
+My work focuses on deepening understanding of trade-offs that affect visualization practice, providing visualization techniques, systems, and knowledge frameworks to support more efficient production and interpretation.